-Other Solutions Exist To Address Food Production For A Growing Population
+Other Solutions Might Exist To Address Food Production For A Growing Population

-For example … population management in overpopulated cities, changes to lifestyles, changes to consumer choices and diets, changes what we grow and produce, and where we grow things (geographically) in agriculture, changing farming methods (conventional vs sustainable/organic), and so on.
+… population management in overpopulated cities, changes to lifestyles, changes to consumer choices and diets, changes to what we grow and produce, changs to where we grow things (geographically) in agriculture, and changing farming methods (conventional vs sustainable/organic), just to name a few

-Other Solutions Exist To Address Other Large Scale Environmental & Social Issues
+Other Solutions Might Exist To Address Other Large Scale Environmental & Social Issues

-Such as better and more efficient water and irrigation management to address water scarcity, reducing emissions to address a changing climate, investing in farm, storage and transport level technology in developing countries to address food loss, and minimizing retailer and consumer level food waste to address food waste in developed countries, and so on.
+… better and more efficient water and irrigation management to address water scarcity, reducing emissions to address a changing climate, investing in farm, storage and transport level technology in developing countries to address food loss, and minimizing retailer and consumer level food waste to address food waste in developed countries, just to name a few

 Despite biotech industry promises, there is no evidence that any of the GMOs currently on the market offer increased yield, drought tolerance, enhanced nutrition, or any other consumer benefit (nongmoproject.org).